Get insider access

 Dips

 If you switch to the USB-DAC mode, you can expect similar peaks and dips performance.
-However, there's a slight mismatch between the left and the right drivers in the Bluetooth's high-mid, which shifts to the DAC's low-treble range and is a bit more noticeable.
+However, there's a slight mismatch between the L/R drivers in the Bluetooth's high-mid, which shifts into the DAC's low-treble range and is a bit more noticeable.
 The right driver is more emphasized, making vocals and instruments harsher than the fairly neutral left driver.
 However, the rest of the DAC's peaks and dips response is largely the same as the Bluetooth response.

 Sound